-As gaming continues to move forward with each new generation of hardware, graphics have advanced to new levels of enhanced resolution and fidelity.
-While the look and feel of the newest, biggest games can be impressive, there was a time when the most impressive visuals was a dot bouncing against two slightly larger dots.
-As far as graphics have come, there is always nostalgia for the classics, and its even better when a modern game can replicate the style of an older generation.
-Pixelot has managed to make the idea of a turn-based RPG with a retro pixel art style and given it a fresh modern twist, which is not easy to do for a 30+ year-old genre.
+As gaming continues into each new generation, graphics have advanced to new levels of enhanced resolution and fidelity.
+The look and feel of the newest, biggest games can be impressive.
+However, there was a time when the most impressive visuals were a dot bouncing against two slightly larger dots.
+As far as graphics have come, there will always be a nostalgia for the classics.
+It’s even better when a modern game can replicate the style of an older generation.
+Pixelot has managed to make the idea of a turn-based RPG with a retro pixel art style and given it a fresh modern twist, which is not easy to do for a 30+-year-old genre.

 If you’ve played more than one RPG from the early 90s, you already know the plot of Pixelot.
-There once was a dark lord who brought evil to the world, but a group of heroes gathered six (6) crystals of different elements to seal the evil away, but now the evil is returning and it is up to you to gather the crystals and prevent its return.
+There once was a dark lord who brought evil to the world.
+However, a group of heroes gathered six (6) crystals of different elements to seal the evil away.
+Now, the evil is returning and it is up to you to gather the crystals and prevent its return.
 While I’m tempted to say that the plot has a simple feel to it like the rest of the game, it comes across as more clichéd.
-It’s possible to take a classic plot and add substance and depth, usually by having the supporting characters add to the overall lore of the world, but there’s very little build up to the major events in the game and you forget them as soon as they’re over.
+It’s possible to take a classic plot and add substance and depth, usually by having the supporting characters add to the overall lore of the world.
+The problem is there’s very little build-up to the major events in the game.
+It’s also very easy to forget them as soon as they’re over.

 At first, Pixelot comes across as a fairly straightforward turn-based RPG.
 You have a party of characters and each one takes turns attacking/defending/healing/etc. until the battle is over.
 That’s pretty typical of this style of game, but what sets Pixelot’s combat apart is that the combat moves quickly.
-It is easy to select a command with a number key and target an enemy with the mouse (or just rapidly click through the commands all at once and just attack) and it all happens rather quickly.
+It is easy to select a command with a number key and target an enemy with the mouse.
+Not only is it easy, but it also happens rather quickly.
 All of the commands are laid out in big colorful icons that are easy to select.

-One pretty cool feature of Pixelot’s combat is that all of the characters have the ability to learn follow-up attacks.
-After performing certain attacks or spells, the following turn, it will be replaced with a version that is more powerful and/or reaches more targets.
+One pretty cool feature of Pixelot’s combat is that all of the characters can learn follow-up attacks.
+After performing certain attacks or spells, the following turn, it will be replaced with a version that is more powerful.

-In spite of the game’s very streamlined design, there is still a lot of substance to Pixelot.
-There are four major areas to explore and each one of them is unique, bringing with it a lot of new challenges in terms of enemies to face and dungeons to complete.
-There are some challenges that are harder than others and it may urge you to want to take a step back and do some grinding.
+Despite the game’s very streamlined design, there is still a lot of substance to Pixelot.
+There are four major areas to explore and each one of them is unique.
+Each new area brings a lot of new challenges in terms of enemies to face and dungeons to complete.
+Some challenges are harder than others and may urge you do some grinding.
 There are also a bunch of side quests that allow you to unlock new characters and acquire money and new equipment.
 In total, the game is about 15-20 hours long.

 Most of the battles in this game are pretty straightforward and do not require that much thinking or strategy.
 That changes when you get to some of the later boss fights.
 Pixelot offers some of the more challenging boss fights I have ever encountered in a turn-based RPG.
 If a battle goes badly, you restart at the entrance of the same room you died in and you may end up having to rethink your strategy, your equipment or your party line up before trying again.
 The thought process required to beat some of these bosses is sometimes more comparable to a puzzle, but with all of the party members you end up with, you have a lot of options to come up with a solution.